Moving to Illinois: 6 Reasons to Pack Your Bags & Move

 • Once you’ve moved to Illinois, you’ll need to set up utilities like gas, electricity, and water.
 The average monthly utility bill in Illinois is approximately $330.

 • Additionally, you’ll need to register your vehicle in Illinois.
-The cost for first-time registration is about $151.
-A standard title fee costs $150.
+The cost for first-time registration is $151, while a title fee costs $150.

 3. Housing Costs